ArnasPuskunigis/Cursed-Treasure/README.md

-This is a 3D, 3rd person shooting game made with the Unity game engine about defeating waves of enemies written in C#.
+This is a 3D, 3rd person shooting and boat driving game made with the Unity C# game engine about defeating waves of enemies.

 # Itch.io link: